alaa-n-elsayed/Embedded-Systems-Shower-Water-Monitor/README.md

 As we know water plays an important role in our life so we will talk about the importance of saving it.

-After thinking for a long time, we found that most of the wasted water is when we use the shower.
+After analyzing the issue, we came across the conclusion that the vast majority of wasting water happens during showering.

-As well as, we found that different shower heads can use anywhere from 9.5 liters (2.5 gallons) per minute to less than 6 liters (1.6 gallons) per minute.
+Moreover, we found that different shower heads can use anywhere from 9.5 liters (2.5 gallons) per minute to less than 6 liters (1.6 gallons) per minute.

-Furthermore, Egypt has a water poverty problem and the person's intake of water is less than the average, so we decided to give a little help to make people aware of our high-water usage.
+Furthermore, Egypt has a water poverty problem and the person's intake of water is less than the average, so we decided to do our bet by raising awareness about water usage.

 So, we intended to design and build a device that would work on different aspects of our daily use of water in the shower.
 It can display the total volume of water used per shower, the cost of the water, and the flow rate.